GenesisFR/DS1TroubleshootingGuide/README.md

 As a bonus, setting `shadow_render_target` to true may increase the framerate while using complex shadows.
 It can be used when not modding too!

-You can ignore most of the warnings when starting the editor (they'll pop up if you installed [Killah's fix](#enable-loa)).
+You can ignore most of the warnings when starting the editor (they'll pop up if you installed the [LOA fix](#enable-loa)).
 If you wish to get rid of them, you'll have to disable the `Return to Arhok` and `Yesterhaven` campaigns.
 To do so, rename the extension of the following files to something like `dsres.off` (or move them somewhere else if you have file extensions hidden):

 - [\<path-to-game\>](#glossary)`\Resources\XPRes.dsres`
 - [\<path-to-game\>](#glossary)`\Resources\Yesterhaven.dsres`